 In 2009, then-Pope Benedict XVI provided a special option for Catholics in the English-speaking world in his Apostolic Constitution entitled Anglicanorum Coetibus (meaning “Groups of Anglicans”).
-Originally, it was a provision made specifically for traditional Anglicans seeking to join the Catholic Church while retaining their Anglican Patrimony, creating special diocesan-like jurisdictions for them called “personal ordinariates.”
+Originally, it was a provision made specifically for traditional Anglicans seeking to join the Catholic Church while retaining their high-church Anglican Patrimony, which is very similar to the high-church TLM, creating special diocesan-like jurisdictions for them called “personal ordinariates.”
 However, Pope Benedict XVI specifically said that once this Anglican (or English) Patrimony was crystalized within these Ordinariates, this would become “a treasure to be shared” with the whole Catholic Church (Anglicanorum Coetibus, III).

 This provides an alternative to the Traditional Latin Mass (TLM): the Catholic Mass in traditional English.
 Now to be clear, the official name of this liturgy is called “Divine Worship,” and if we want to be more specific, we could call it the “Ordinariate Form of the Roman Rite.”
-For short, we could call it the Divine Worship Mass (DWM) or the English Patrimony Mass (EPM), but this is the only officially approved Catholic Mass in traditional English.
+For short, we could call it the English Patrimony Mass (EPM), but this is the only officially approved Catholic Mass in traditional English.

-One should not make the mistake of thinking Divine Worship is just an English version of the TLM.
+One should not make the mistake of thinking the EPM is just an English version of the TLM.
 It is not.
 These are two separate liturgies with specific differences, coming from two separate sources, but they both have a lot in common.

 The TLM is the Roman liturgy in Latin that came out of the Council of Trent (AD 1545 – 1563) and the Missal of Pope St. Pius V. Its most recent revision was in the 1962 Missal of St. John XXIII, with some very minor modifications in recent times that have taken place since Benedict XVI’s pontificate.

-Following Anglicanorum Coetibus and Benedict XVI’s creation of the Ordinariates, the BDW was replaced by Divine Worship: The Missal in 2015, and Divine Worship: Daily Office (North American edition in 2020 and the forthcoming Commonwealth edition in 2021).
+Following Anglicanorum Coetibus and Benedict XVI’s creation of the Ordinariates, the BDW was replaced by Divine Worship: The Missal in 2015, and Divine Worship: Daily Office.

-Like the TLM, Divine Worship puts an emphasis on reverence, solemnity and tradition, along with orthodox homilies and catechesis.
+Like the TLM, the EPM puts an emphasis on reverence, solemnity and tradition, along with orthodox homilies and catechesis.
 Bells and incense are commonplace.
-Like the TLM, Divine Worship is celebrated typically ad orientem, or facing (liturgical) east, also called versus Dominum or facing the Lord.
+Like the TLM, the EPM is celebrated typically ad orientem, or facing (liturgical) east, also called versus Dominum or facing the Lord.
 Holy Communion is normatively received on the tongue while kneeling.
 The hymns are traditional.
 Chant is both in traditional English, and sometimes in Latin.
-A sample Mass according to the Divine Worship missal can be viewed at the Cathedral of Our Lady of Walsingham in Houston, Texas, recorded on the Solemnity of the Baptism of Our Lord in 2021.
+A sample Mass, according to the English Patrimony, can be viewed at the Cathedral of Our Lady of Walsingham in Houston, Texas, recorded on the Solemnity of the Baptism of Our Lord in 2021.
 One will immediately recognize an English Mass, celebrated in a very traditional and reverent way, similar to the TLM.

-Established ordinariate parishes and communities in the United States and Canada can be found on the ACS Map.
+Established ordinariate parishes that celebrate the EPM can be found on the ordinariate website, and startup communities in the United States and Canada can be found on the ACS Map.
 Many people lament there are no such Ordinariate parishes near where they live.
 If this is the case, it could also be an opportunity to form a community from scratch that evangelizes and becomes eligible to become an Ordinariate community.
-The Ordinariate has a mission from the Pope to evangelize: not just Anglicans and Methodists, but also Protestants, fallen-away Catholics, and “Nones.”
+The Ordinariate has a mission from the Pope to evangelize: not just Anglicans and Methodists, but also Protestants, fallen-away Catholics, and non-Christians.

-It requires a lot of personal commitment and patience from those willing to do this.
+It requires a lot of personal commitment and patience from those willing to start a future Ordinariate community.
 And it would require a core of Catholic families canonically eligible to join the Ordinariate.
-If enough families, in a given area, are able to do this and meet the requirements for a canonical community in formation, it is possible to petition the bishop to send an Ordinariate priest to be assigned to that group once one is available.
+If enough families, in a given area, are able to do this and meet the requirements for a canonical community in formation, it is possible to petition the Ordinariate Chancery to send an Ordinariate priest to be assigned to that group once one is available.
 From there, a community can be built, leading to a parish.